Moscow: Tram

-In addition, tram advocates have suggested that the new rapid transit services (metro to City, Butovo light metro, Monorail) would be more effective as at-grade tram lines and that the problems with trams are only due to poor management and operation, not the technical properties of trams.
+In addition, tram advocates have suggested that the new rapid transit services (metro to the city, Butovo light metro, monorail) would be more effective as at-grade tram lines and that the problems with trams are only due to poor management and operation, not the technical properties of trams.
 New tram models have been developed for the Moscow network despite the lack of expansion.

 Taxi

-Commercial taxi services and route taxis are in widespread use.
-In the mid-2010s, service platforms such as Yandex.Taxi, Uber and Gett displaced many private drivers and small service providers and were in 2015 servicing more than 50% of all taxi orders in Moscow.
+Commercial taxi services and route taxis are widely used in Moscow.
+During the mid-2010s, service platforms such as Yandex Taxi, Uber, and Gett displaced many private drivers and small service providers; in 2015, these platforms serviced more than 50% of all taxi orders in the city.

-Russian tech firm Yandex is testing self-driving taxis in Moscow.
+As of 2021, Russian technology company Yandex was testing self-driving taxis in Moscow.

 Railway

-Komsomolskaya Square known as "Three Station Square" thanks to three ornate rail terminal situated there: Leningradsky, Yaroslavsky, and Kazansky.
+Komsomolskaya Square is known as "Three Station Square" because of its three ornate rail terminals: Leningradsky, Yaroslavsky, and Kazansky.

-Several train stations serve the city.
-Moscow's ten rail terminals (or vokzals) are:
+Several train stations serve Moscow.
+The city's ten rail terminals (or vokzals) are the following: